Model-Independent Price Bounds for Catastrophic Mortality Bonds: Introduction

 \begin{itemize} \item \emph{The Wang transform:} It is the approach given by \cite{Wang1}, \cite{Wang2} which consists of employing a distortion operator that transforms the underlying distribution into a risk-adjusted distribution and the MLS price is the expected value under the risk-adjusted probability discounted by risk-free rate.
 The Wang transform was first employed for mortality-linked securities by \cite{Lin2}, and subsequently by other researchers including \cite{Dowd} and \cite{Denuit2007}.
 Based on the positive dependence characteristic of the mortality in catastrophe areas, \cite{Shang09} develop a pricing model for catastrophe mortality bonds with comonotonicity and a jump-difusion process.
 Pointing out there is no unique risk-neutral probability in this incomplete market settings, they use the Wang transform method to price the bond.
 Unless a very simple mortality model is assumed, parameters in the distortion operator are not unique if we are not given sufficient market price data.
 For example, when \cite{Chen2009} used their extended Lee-Carter model with transitory jump effects to price a mortality bond, they were required to estimate three parameters in the Wang transform.
 To solve for these three parameters, Chen and Cox assumed that they were equal, but such an assumption is not easy to justify.
-In fact \cite{Pelsser} has questioned the Wang transform by stating that it is not a universal financial measure for financial and insurance pricing.
+In fact \cite{Pelsser} has questioned the Wang transform by stating that it is not a universal pricing measure for financial and insurance pricing.
+The Wang transform is superseded by the Esscher-Girsanov transform introduced by \cite{Goovaerts1}.
+Contrary to the Wang transform, the Esscher-Girsanov transform is consistent with arbitrage-free financial and insurance pricing.
 For more details one can refer to \cite{Goovaerts1} and \cite{Lauschagne}. \end{itemize}